ahmeddamiir/Eaton-Assessment/README.md

 ## Solution Description

+The index is named *Program.cs*.
 I created a monitor class to concatenate the properties of each monitor (Name & Measurements), I expected that each measurement would be an integer hence I created measurements as a list of integers to have elasticity in size.
 I will prompt the user for the number of monitors and also the measurements of each monitor then I will count the number of each measurement and print it to the standard output.

 ## Conclusion